opulo-inc/ohai/docs/supply-chain-mgmt/aligni-bom-import/index.md

 The goal of this document is to outline a workflow for importing an entire BOM into Aligni Assembly with the minimum amount of manual data entry.

-**What is an Assembly?**
+## Definitions

+* Assembly

     * Assembly-level parts are typically classified as an Assembly or PCA part type
     * An assembly can also be any part that has child items added to the BOM

 ---

-## Create Suppliers
+## Manage Manufactuers and Vendors

-The first step is to make sure the vendors and manufacturers relevant to the BOM have been created.
+* The first step is to make sure the vendors and manufacturers relevant to the BOM have been created and associated together.
 Follow the steps below to achieve this:

+    ??? note "Refresher: Create Suppliers"
         1. Go to the `Suppliers` tab of Aligni by clicking on the icon highlighted in the image below

             ![][image1]

-    !!!info "Once Aligni has forwarded you to the Suppliers page, you can view an alphabetically sorted list of all our previously entered suppliers."
+            !!! info "Once Aligni has forwarded you to the Suppliers page, you can view an alphabetically sorted list of all our previously entered suppliers."

         2. Within the Suppliers page, proceed with creating a new supplier entry

             ![][image8]

             * Click on the `(+) Manufacturer` icon to create new manufacturers
             * Click on the `(+) Vendor` icon to create new vendors
             * Aligni will forward you to the Details page for the given supplier
             * Enter all required information (as much known as possible)
             * Click `Create` when you are finished

----

-## Associate Vendors and Manufacturers

-Associate vendors and manufacturers together so that Aligni knows that a given vendor is approved by us to distribute components made by any given manufacturer.
+    ??? note "Refresher: Associate Vendors and Manufacturers" Associate vendors and manufacturers together so that Aligni knows that a given vendor is approved by us to distribute components made by any given manufacturer.

         Steps:

         1. Go to the Suppliers tab of Aligni and select the Manufacturer you wish to create a vendor association with

         2. Navigate to the `Distribution` section of the Manufacturer page

             ![][image3]
             ![][image22]

         3. Click on the `Edit Distribution` icon and wait for the `Select Vendors` pop-up window to appear
               1. Within the `Select Vendors` pop-up window, check all vendors capable of distributing for the relevant manufacturer
               2. Click `Save Distribution` when you are finished

             ![][image4]

         4. Confirm that the selected vendors are now listed in the Distribution details pane of the Manufacturer entry

             ![][image17]

 * Repeat these steps until you have completed listings and defined distribution channels for all the components of the BOM you wish to import.